A secure platform for trusted collaboration

-Anomali powers the threat intelligence sharing of many of the world’s leading Information Sharing and Analysis Centers, Organizations, and other threat intel sharing communities.
+Anomali powers the threat intelligence sharing of many of the world’s leading Information Sharing and Analysis Centers (ISACs), Information Sharing and Analysis Organizations (ISAOs), and other threat intel sharing communities.

 The Cyber Defence Alliance (CDA) is a non-profit public private partnership that works collectively and collaboratively across the financial sector and law enforcement to pro-actively share information to fight cybercrimes and threats.
 They analyse information turning it into actionable intelligence for industry and law enforcement.
 The CDA is led by industry for industry, with the rationale that an attack against one bank is an attack against all and that security is not a competitive advantage.
 The cornerstone of the CDA is trust and trusted relationships, which leads to the sharing of information and resources.

 Intelligence sharing communities are recognized as one of the best defenses against cyber threats and attacks.
 And organizations are no longer alone in this hostile environment – members are ‘trust-sourcing’ threat indicators for analysts to research, scrub and anonymize, yielding actionable intelligence for dissemination in real and near-real time.
 Energy Analytic Security Exchange (EASE) provides intelligence and information sharing services to utilities companies and organizations related to the electric grid.